vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 - Confounders resulting from experimental models, such as batch effects and sample history

 Controlling for confounders is an important practice to reach an unbiased conclusion.
 To perform causal inference, it is crucial that the method is able to include confounders in the model.
 This is not possible with statistical tests of general use, such as the Wilcoxon test.
-In contrast, methods that target Differential Abundance Analysis (DAA), such as those described in this chapter, allow controlling for confounders.
-In the following examples, we will perform DAA with a main independent variable and a few confounders.